-The mood is intimate and playful, and Carter’s articulate sounds huge.
+The mood is intimate and playful, and Carter’s articulate bass sounds huge.

-With acoustic the label, five albums: tributes to Billy Strayhorn, Miles Davis and Antonio Carlos Jobim, Henderson’s arrangements of Gershwin’s & , and a . moving to the forefront, Joe Henderson was signed by
+With acoustic jazz moving to the forefront, Joe Henderson was signed by the Verve label, recording five albums: tributes to Billy Strayhorn, Miles Davis and Antonio Carlos Jobim, Henderson’s arrangements of Gershwin’s Porgy & Bess, and a big band recording.

 Joe Henderson was hired by Miles Davis for a brief period around 1969, playing alongside his contemporary Wayne Shorter.
 Another connection to Miles is a 1968 live session he made with the Wynton Kelly Trio, released in the 1990s as ‘Four’ and ‘Straight No Chaser’.

-This is a superb , presenting many of Joe Henderson’s best-known compositions with some you may not know, such as ‘Step Lightly’ and ‘A Shade Of Jade’.
+This is a superb recording, presenting many of Joe Henderson’s best-known compositions with some you may not know, such as ‘Step Lightly’ and ‘A Shade Of Jade’.

-The is top-notch, featuring long-time collaborators Chick and Freddie Hubbard with ‘young lions’ such as Christian McBride and Lewis Nash.
-Many of the arrangements are by Henderson himself and may date back to the early 1960s when he led a with Kenny Dorham.
+The band is top-notch, featuring long-time collaborators Chick Corea and Freddie Hubbard with ‘young lions’ such as Christian McBride and Lewis Nash.
+Many of the arrangements are by Henderson himself and may date back to the early 1960s when he led a big band with Kenny Dorham.